-The Government is providing additional funding of £150 million per annum for academic years 2013 to 2014 and 2014 to 2015 to improve provision of physical education (PE) and sport in primary schools.
-This funding – provided jointly by the Departments for Education, Health and Culture, Media and Sport – will be allocated to primary school Head teachers.
-This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.
-Each school will receive £8,000 plus an extra £5 per pupil each year for the next two years – here at Tiverton Academy that will mean around £9,000 a year.
-The money can only be spent on sport and PE provision in schools.
+The government gives extra funding to improve provision of physical education (PE) and sport in primary schools.
+This funding – provided jointly by the Departments for Education, Health and Culture, Media and Sport – is ring-fenced and therefore can only be spent on provision of PE and sport in schools.

 Take a look at the school’s sports blog to see some of the activities the children have been participating in.